Canon T6s vs Nikon D80

 It is notable that the T6s offers wifi support, while the D80 does not.
 Wifi can be a very convenient means to transfer image data to an off-camera location.

-Both the T6s and the D80 have been discontinued, but can regularly be found used on eBay.
+Both the T6s and the D80 have been discontinued, but can regularly be found used on ebay.
 The D80 was replaced by the Nikon D90, while the T6s was followed by the Canon 77D.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Nikon websites.
+Further information on the features and operation of the T6s and D80 can be found, respectively, in the Canon T6s Manual (free pdf) or the online Nikon D80 Manual.

 So what conclusions can be drawn?
 Is there a clear favorite between the Canon T6s and the Nikon D80?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.